Dibadi1384/BodyLanguageDetection/README.md

    npm run dev
    ```

-The backend server will run on `http://localhost:5000`
+The backend server will run on a port specified by the environment variable `PORT` if provided.
+If not provided, the backend will ask the OS for an available port and write the chosen port to `Backend/.backend-port` so other tools (like the frontend dev server) can discover it.

 ### Frontend Setup